The banking sector — and bank stocks — saw an intriguing reversal in the 21st century.

 HSBC Holdings plc (ADR) (NYSE:HSBC) is a British banking and financial services holding company.
 Founded in Hong Kong (then a British colony) in 1865 as a bank to finance trade between Europe and Asia, the bank now bases itself in London.
 Today, it provides banking and wealth management services to clients in 67 countries and territories across the world.

 Although revenue has seen years of decline, it has begun to rebound.
-Moreover, its price-to-earnings (PE) ratio for HSBC stock, currently at 20, is around 12 on a forward basis.
+Moreover, its price-to-earnings (P/E) ratio for HSBC stock, currently at 18, is around 12 on a forward basis.

 This level of profit growth should bode well for its dividend.
 Its current dividend stands at $2.55 per share.
-Since it pays a larger dividend for its first payment of the year, new investors will likely not see the 5.5% yield unless they hold the stock until next spring.
+Since it pays a larger dividend for its first payment of the year, the 5.8% yield requires holding over 4 dividend payments.

 However, with profits expected to rise, investors no longer need to worry about declining profits jeopardizing its dividend.

 Like with many bank stocks that pay high dividends, investors should not buy NYCB stock in hopes of stock price growth.
 Both revenue growth and profit growth remain negligible.
-Its current PE ratio stands at about 12.5.
-Although the average PE hovers around 14.7, the stock could get there by declining profits just as easily as by stock growth.
+Its current P/E ratio stands at about 12.3.
+Although the average P/E hovers around 14.7, the stock could get there by declining profits just as easily as by stock growth.

 Unlike most bank stocks with high dividend yields, Oritani Financial Corp (NASDAQ:ORIT) exhibits some degree of growth.
 The commercial bank, which is based in Washington, New Jersey, saw its stock price fall to a 2009 low of $6.37 per share.
 Now trading around $16.40 per share, both its stock price and its dividend saw huge increases as the stock emerged from the depths of the financial crisis.